mcore1976/antispy-jammer/README.md

 - AVR-GCC version for direct chip upload - ATTINY13 and ATTINY85 chips.
 In ATTINY85 version the internal clock has to be reconfigured to PLL clock, no DIV8 to 16MHz frequency ( AVRDUDE fuses : -U lfuse:w:0xf1:m -U hfuse:w:0xdd:m -U efuse:w:0xfe:m  ) like for Digisparkdevice.
 Also number of NOP commands is finetuned in the source code to fit exactly ~25kHZ frequency.
 USBASP and AVRDUDE have to be used for ATTINY chip programming.
 This is not Arduino code, however some bigger chips like ATMEGA 328P ( the one from ARDUINO ) also can be used.
-Please use schematic "antispy-jammer-enhanced-schematic.png" and follwing combinations of source code and compilation script for ATTINY85 : main4.c   +  compileattiny85v2
+Please use schematic "antispy-jammer-enhanced-schematic.png" and following combinations of source code and compilation script : for ATTINY85 : main4.c   +  compileattiny85v2 ,
 for ATTINY13 : main5.c   +  compileattinyv2